London Olympic media centre set for "Silicon Valley" revamp

 The London Legacy Development Corporation (LLDC), which will oversee development of the Olympic park once the games are over, is expected to choose the winning bidder next week.

-During the Games, the media center - located to the northwest of the Olympic Stadium - will be used by more than 20,000 journalists.
-Under iCity’s plans, it will be turned into offices, research labs and a data center in a bid to create more than 6,000 jobs.
+During the Games, the media centre - located to the northwest of the Olympic Stadium - will be used by more than 20,000 journalists.
+Under iCity’s plans, it will be turned into offices, research labs and a data centre in a bid to create more than 6,000 jobs.

 A spokesman for the LLDC said: “No decision has been taken on the future of the Press and Broadcast Centre.
 We cannot give further details while the commercial process is ongoing.”